irislib/faq/README.md

 ### Timestamps
 Iris saves the notifications and DM threads' last seen timestamp for easier client synchronisation.

-### What is NIP-5
+### What is NIP-05
-The NIP05 address is just an easier way to find your public key profile.
-Just like email addresses, many people can have the same NIP05 username (e.g. Bob), but not on the same domain (e.g. bob@domain.com).
+The NIP-05 identifier is an easier way to find your public key profile.
+Just like email addresses, many people can have the same NIP05 name (e.g. Alice), but not on the same domain (e.g. `alice@domain.com`).

 ## Questions and support

 ### Iris developer
 [Martti Malmi](https://iris.to/npub1g53mukxnjkcmr94fhryzkqutdz2ukq4ks0gvy5af25rgmwsl4ngq43drvk) develops Iris full-time.

-### Iris name
+### The name Iris
 Iris is the Greek goddess of the rainbow and the messenger of gods.
 Iris means rainbow in ancient Greek.
 The iris of the eye is named so because of its many colors.
 Eyes are essential for human communication.
 Iris users could be called [iridians](https://en.wiktionary.org/wiki/iridian).

 ### Iris Telegram group